d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 ## Exercises

 1. Run the code in this section.
-Change the conditional statement `x == y` in this section to `x < y` or `x > y`, and then see what kind of `ndarray` you can get.
+Change the conditional statement `x == y` in this section to `x < y` or `x > y`, and then see what kind of tensor you can get.
-1. Replace the two `ndarray`s that operate by element in the broadcasting mechanism with other shapes, e.g., three dimensional tensors.
+1. Replace the two tensors that operate by element in the broadcasting mechanism with other shapes, e.g., three dimensional tensors.
 Is the result the same as expected?

 :begin_tab:`mxnet`